 RSS feeds are a great way to keep up with your favorite websites.
-Combined with RSS by Zapier, these feeds can be used to push information to thousands of apps, all without you having to do much of anything.
+Combined with our built-in RSS tool, these feeds can be used to push information to thousands of apps, all without you having to do much of anything.

 These Zaps let you automatically post articles from your blog or website to social networks.